thelebster/example-mosquitto-simple-auth-docker/README.md

 # Running Mosquitto using username and password authentication

 Configure Mosquitto MQTT broker to require client authentication using a valid username and password.
-Build on top of [official Eclipse Mosquitto MQTT Broker Docker image](https://hub.docker.com/_/eclipse-mosquitto/).
+Built on top of [official Eclipse Mosquitto MQTT Broker Docker image](https://hub.docker.com/_/eclipse-mosquitto/).

 ## Usage